neontapir/managertools-logging/README.md

 In cases where I want to quote material, I will often use the script to fill in values.
 I then use a text editor like Atom to add the quoted material, like a chat room transcript or email.

-# Contributing

--   Fork this repository
--   Create your feature branch (`git checkout -b my-new-feature`)
--   Commit your changes (`git commit -am 'Add some feature'`)
--   Push to the branch (`git push origin my-new-feature`)
--   Create a new pull request